frontenddogma/css-optimization-basics/manuscript/production.md

 ### Reviews and Sanity Checks

-For the finishing optimization step we want to regularly employ code reviews and checks, and to run _both_ manual and automated checks.
+For the finishing optimization step we want to regularly employ code reviews and tests, and to run _both_ manual and automated checks.

 The reason to do automated checks is efficiency, as we don’t want to spend any human time on constantly validating or otherwise confirming the quality of our style sheets.

-The reason to do manual checks is not to miss glaring issues, things that fly under the radar because we missed how, say, a preprocessor may have had a flag that left in comments, or that otherwise generates production output that isn’t desirable.
+The reason to do manual checks is not to miss any glaring issues, things that fly under the radar because we missed how, say, a preprocessor may have had a flag that left in comments, or that otherwise generates production output that isn’t desirable.

 * Automated tests: daily and on deployment
 * Manual tests: weekly